FabianGermany/AutonomousDrivingDetectron2/README.md

 Another reason for outsourcing the script to Colab is that Detectron2 hardly works on Windows systems, so there is the need to create a Linux virtual machine with specific package dependencies.

 Consequently, the heart of this project is the Google-Colab notebook file.
 It can be run locally, on a Google-Colab server or better on a high performance server such as Amazon AWS S3 SageMaker.

+When running the first steps in the Colab, you may ask to re-connect to the runtime.
+In case of that please follow the instructions.